-In Today’s industry of rapidly growing interfaces, UX design has become increasingly important.
-This article sums up what “User Experience” is all about.
+In today’s industry of rapidly growing interfaces, UX design has become increasingly important.
+The UX team at Rocket55 are here to explain what “User Experience” is all about.

 What is user experience?